What is a concussion?

 A person who might have a concussion needs to immediately stop any kind of activity or sport.
 Being active again too soon increases the person's risk of having a more serious brain injury.
-Doctors and concussion specialists suggest steps to follow for returning to sports after a concussion.
-Use these steps as a guide.
-In most places, your doctor must give you written permission for children and teens to begin the steps and return to sports.
+Be sure to see a doctor before returning to play.

-Reduce your chances of getting a concussion:
+To reduce your chances of getting a concussion:

 Wear a helmet for any activity that can cause a fall or impact to the head or neck.
-Examples include bike riding, football, baseball, hockey, ATV riding, skateboarding, skiing, snowboarding, inline skating, and horseback riding.
+Examples include bike riding, football, baseball, ATV riding, skateboarding, skiing, snowboarding, inline skating, and horseback riding.
 Helmets help protect your skull from injury.
 But brain damage can occur even when a helmet is worn.

-Reduce your child's chances of getting a concussion:
+To reduce your child's chances of getting a concussion: